PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 At time of writing parts of the PX4 ROS 2 Interface Library is experimental, and hence subject to change.
 :::

-The PX4 ROS 2 Interface Library for navigation enables developers to send their position estimates to PX4 directly using ROS 2.
+The PX4 ROS 2 Interface Library for navigation enables developers to send their position measurements to PX4 directly from ROS 2 applications, such as a VIO system or a map matching system.
 The interface provides a layer of abstraction from PX4 and the uORB messaging framework, and introduces a few sanity checks on the requested state estimation updates sent via the interface.
-These estimates are then fused into the EKF as internal PX4 estimates would.
+These measurements are then fused into the EKF as internal PX4 measurements would.

-The library provides two classes `LocalNavigationInterface` and `GlobalNavigationInterface` which both expose a similar `update` method, to either provide a local position update or global position update to PX4, respectively.
+The library provides two classes `LocalPositionMeasurementInterface` and `GlobalPositionMeasurementInterface` which both expose a similar `update` method, to either provide a local position or global position update to PX4, respectively.
-The `update` method expects a position estimate `struct` (defined below) which developers can populate with their own generated position estimates.
+The `update` method expects a position measurement `struct` (defined below) which developers can populate with their own generated position measurements.

 ## Example and First Test